Skip to content

 Blood pressure is the force your blood exerts against the walls of your arteries.
 Your blood pressure serves as one of your body’s vital signs, along with your heart rate, breathing rate, and body temperature.

-If your blood pressure is too high, it increases the risk of numerous health issues, including heart disease.
+If your blood pressure is too high, it increases the risk of numerous health issues, including problems with the heart.
 That’s why it’s crucial to monitor your blood pressure regularly.

 In this article, we’ll cover what a normal blood pressure is, why it’s important for your health, and what you can do to improve your blood pressure.